pyDAmonitor/pyDAmonitor/README.md

 # pyDAmonitor
 Safeguarding invaluable DA investments by vigilantly monitoring DA performance both in real-time and retrospective scenarios.

-# Installation
+# Install the `pyDAmonitor` conda environment when needed
 ```
 git clone https://github.com/pyDAmonitor/pyDAmonitor.git
 conda env create -f pyDAmonitor/environment.yaml
 conda activate pyDAmonitor
 ```
-Note: The `pyDAmonitor` Python environment is already installed on `Jet/Hera/Ursa/Gaea/Orion/Hercules/Derecho` and can be loaded with `source pyDAmonitor/ush/load_pyDAmonitor.sh`.
+Note: The `pyDAmonitor` Python environment is already installed on `Hera/Ursa/Gaea/Orion/Hercules/Derecho` and can be loaded with `source pyDAmonitor/ush/load_pyDAmonitor.sh`.
 Sample data is also staged on these machines for a quick start.
 If you need the sample data on other platforms, feel free to reach out.

 # Details